1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 8. How It's Diagnosed in Houston

-1. We review your health history and symptoms
+1. We look through your medical history and symptoms

-2. We check your throat, chest, and neck
+2. We examine your neck, chest and throat

-3. We order tests like X-rays or scopes
+3. We prescribe things such as X-rays or scopes

 9. Treatment Options